hashicorp-dev-advocates/workshop-spring-vault/instruqt/07-dynamic-secrets-add-database-configuration/assignment.md

     When it detects a secret's lease expires, it deletes the credentials from the database on your behalf.
 tabs:
-- id: vewwfodxkmai
+- id: tleersznqguw
   title: Terminal
   type: terminal
   hostname: sandbox
   workdir: /root/workshop-spring-vault
-- id: 01ddg0sifytr
+- id: mi5nek0cpavk
   title: Code
   type: code
   hostname: sandbox